cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `string_join(x(, a))`

-Returns a string with all the elements of `x`, separated by `a`.
+Return a string with all the elements of `x`, separated by `a`.
 If `a` is omitted, the strings will be joined without any separator.

 **Code examples**
 ```